anordal/selfdock/README.md

 * No disk writes: There is no write backing or anything to copy/delete on spawn/teardown.
 I can spawn >200 instances per second on my slow laptop, which is over 100 times faster than Docker.
 Microscaling, yay!
 * Memory friendly – sharing immutable state between instances of the same image.

-It is intended that in a special *build* mode, the root filesystem will be writable, but that's for building the root filesystem.

 ### No daemon
 The daemon is what complicates docker in docker.